Quarkonium in Quark-Gluon Plasma: Open Quantum System Approaches Re-examined: Lindblad equations from non-relativistic QCD (NRQCD)

 \subsection{Concluding remarks of Section \ref{sec:NRQCD}}

-In this section, the main result is the Lindblad equation \eqref{eq:Lindblad_NRQCD_QQbar_proj} for quantum Brownian motion of a quarkonium in a weakly coupled quark-gluon plasma.
-It is obtained by applying the formulas of section \ref{sec:Basics} to quarkonium, which is described by the non-relativistic QCD.
-The Lindblad equation \eqref{eq:Lindblad_NRQCD_QQbar_proj} contains rich physics but also non-essential physics in some specific situations.
-By taking various limits of \eqref{eq:Lindblad_NRQCD_QQbar_proj}, essential physics in each regime becomes apparent.
+In this section, the main result is the Lindblad equation \eqref{eq:Lindblad_NRQCD_QQbar_proj} for quantum Brownian motion of a quarkonium in a weakly coupled quark-gluon plasma, obtained by applying the formulas of section \ref{sec:Basics} to quarkonium, which is described by the non-relativistic QCD.
+A density matrix in the projected singlet-octet basis